-How did your time at Airtable and as an online creator change how you view the future of work?
+How does your experience as an online creator influence how you invest in the creator economy?

 What do people misunderstand about technology and Silicon Valley?

 REX – Tech isn't moral or immoral—it's amoral, and we're seeing a backlash to some ways it's been misused.
 But we can't lose sight of the fact that technology is broadening access and improving lives.
 I'm deeply interested in how the internet creates community.
 When I was in college, I started an organization called Worthy that helps LGBTQ+ mentees find mentors for support and guidance.
 Worthy couldn’t have grown without social media, which gave people a place to connect and find belonging.
 Later, working in impact investing at The Rise Fund, I saw that tech is a force multiplier: it accelerates impact across every sector.
-To take on our generation's biggest problems—climate change, income inequality, access to education—we’ll need innovative startups and bold entrepreneurs.
+To take on our generation's biggest problems, we need people connecting on the internet and building with software.

 Rex focuses on venture and growth investments in internet, media, and consumer software.
-He’s particularly interested in marketplaces, content platforms, and the future of work.
+He’s particularly interested in online communication, virtual worlds, and the creator economy.

-Prior to Index, Rex worked at Airtable, where he focused on their go-to-market motion.
-Rex was previously an investor at TPG Growth and The Rise Fund, TPG’s global growth equity and social impact funds, where he made investments across internet, retail, education, media, and healthcare.
-At The Rise Fund, he oversaw the incubation and launch of Y Analytics, the first public benefit corporation to measure social impact.
+Prior to Index, Rex worked at Airtable, a no-code platform letting anyone create with software.
+Previously, Rex was an investor at TPG Growth and The Rise Fund, TPG’s global growth equity and social impact funds, where he oversaw the launch of TPG’s impact measurement tool at the World Economic Forum.
+He has run creator marketing for Calm and worked on social innovation policy for the California Governor’s Office.